emcog/mindfulness-connected/MBOE.md

 Our flagship programme, Mindfulness-Based Organisational Education (MBOE) has been tested under trial conditions with hospitals staff.
 It not only reduces stress, see Fig. 4 from the paper published in the journal, Mindfulness, but increases Basic Psychological Needs at Work Scale (BPNWS), see Fig. 3.
 BPNWS is a validated self-report scale from Self Determination Theory, which includes three elements: autonomy, competence and relatedness.
 This study has been published in the journal, Mindfulness making our programme

-{% include image.html src="/assets/images/diagrams/chart-1.svg" description=""%}
+{% include image.html src="/assets/images/diagrams/chart-1.svg" description="The change in BPNWS over time by group with standard error"%}

-![alt text][1]
-![alt text][2]
+{% include image.html src="/assets/images/diagrams/chart-2.svg" description="Stress over time by group with standard error"%}

 Krusche, A., Jack, C.D., Blunt, C. et al. Mindfulness (2019). https://doi.org/10.1007/s12671-019-01121-x

 >“At the ROH we work very hard anyway, but with regards to this course, I think everybody should do it.”
 Paul Hawker, Senior Scrub Nurse, The Royal Orthopaedic Hospital, Birmingham.

-[1]:/assets/images/diagrams/chart-1.svg "Chart: The change in BPNWS over time by group with standard error"
-[2]:/assets/images/diagrams/chart-2.svg "Chart: Stress over time by group with standard error"